Brain Tumors in Children

 What is a brain tumor?

 A brain tumor is a mass that grows in your child's brain, or in an area near the brain.
-Examples include nerves in your child's skull, his pituitary gland, or the membranes that cover his brain.
-The tumor may start in your child's brain or travel to his brain from another body area.
+Examples include nerves in your child's skull, his or her pituitary gland, or the membranes that cover the brain.
+The tumor may start in your child's brain or travel to his or her brain from another body area.
 There are many kinds of brain tumors.
 Each kind is named for where it begins and what it does in the brain.
 A tumor may be malignant (cancer), or benign (not cancer).
 It may grow quickly or slowly.

 What causes or increases my child's risk for a brain tumor?